fccoelho7/simpleGallery.js/readme.md

 ## Flow

 When you send images and is returned a JSON data, it is saved in hidden input value.
 Same occurs when you edit title, reorder and remove images.
-After all actions, you just need save that JSON in your database submitting the form.
+After all actions, you just need to save that JSON in your database submitting the form.

 ## Dependencies